orstavik/JoiEvents/docs/5_EventFeedback/8_HowTo_AudioOnTheWeb.md

 And, you might need to change the sound fluently during the course of a gesture, not just turn it on/off.
 Imagine for example a game where you drag the string of a bow to shoot arrows at a target.
 The longer you drag, the higher the volume on a drag feedback tone; and when you change the angle of the drag, you change the pitch of this tone.
 In such use-cases, you need direct programmatic access to the API controlling the sound, and you do *not* want this audio api to be encapsulated into something else.

-The conclusion is that for **on-screen gestures** should implement audio feedback in event listeners in the app layer:
+The conclusion is that for **on-screen gestures** should not implement audio feedback in event listeners in the app layer:
 1. because audio feedback is conventionally considered part of the app layer, and *not* the platform layer,
 2. because implementing audio feedback often would require coordination with a rich app's soundscape and other state external to the event itself, and
-3. because the audio feedback often would require low level control,
+3. because the audio feedback often would require low level control.

 Thus, the composed events need to provide events that for event state changes.
 For example, in our "bow and arrow"-game the app needs events for drag-start, drag-move, drag-end to be able to control the sound correspondingly.
 The composed event does not need to implement for example a `setAudioFeedback(mp3)` method.